February Updates

 Major Updates and System Streamlining

 We've swept through the Alteran Stargate Network to identify and eliminate outdated systems.
-These obsolete components, potential sources of inefficiencies or security risks, were decommissioned as decisively as thwarting a Goa'uld infiltration.
-Here's what we tackled:

 -